 Note that this transformation take the original function, flips it around the y axis, performs a horizontal stretch by 2, moves it right by 1, and then down by 3.

 Just remember if you’re having trouble drawing the graph from the transformed ordered pairs, just take more points from the original graph to map to the new one!

-Here are a couple more examples, with different parent functions.
+Here are a couple more examples (using t-charts), with different parent functions.

-Don’t worry if you are totally lost with the exponential and log functions; they will be discussed in the Exponential and Logarithmic Functions section.
+Don’t worry if you are totally lost with the exponential and log functions; they will be discussed in the Exponential Functions and Logarithmic Functions sections.
 Also, the last type of function is a rational function that will be discussed in the Rational Functions section.

 Absolute Value Transformations

 Now let’s try some of the absolute value shifts, first using the absolute value parent function.
 Here is an example:

 Now let’s look at taking the absolute value of functions, both on the outside (affecting the y’s) and the inside (affecting the x’s).
 These are a little trickier.